A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

 \subsection{Literature Review}

-Our work is situated within the extensive literature on retail operations management~\citep{fisher2001introduction,caro2020future}, a field dedicated to addressing the fundamental challenge of matching supply or production with uncertain demand.
+Our work is situated within the broad literature on operations management under uncertainty~\citep{fisher2001introduction,caro2020future}, a field dedicated to addressing the fundamental challenge of matching supply or production with uncertain demand.
 The cornerstone of this field can be traced to the newsvendor model~\citep{arrow1951optimal}, which elegantly captures the single-period trade-off between the cost of overstocking and understocking.
-This foundational model has been extended and successfully applied in a vast array of real-world operations management problems, including inventory control~\citep{dana2001note,bolton2008learning,zhao2008newsvendors}, healthcare operations~\citep{olivares2008structural,he2012timing}, energy commitment~\citep{kim2011optimal,srivastava2021data}, and airline revenue management~\citep {dalalah2022pricing}.
+This foundational model has been extended and successfully applied in a vast array of real-world problems, including inventory control~\citep{dana2001note,bolton2008learning,zhao2008newsvendors}, healthcare operations~\citep{olivares2008structural,he2012timing}, energy commitment~\citep{kim2011optimal,srivastava2021data}, and airline revenue management~\citep {dalalah2022pricing}.